 What are the other ways I can get involved in the CEF?

-We welcome your involvement in the foundation’s mission of funding teachers in a variety of ways: donating to the Teacher Fund annual campaign; volunteering for one of our special events or delivering yard signs; attending our annual gala; or serving as a community advocate or ambassador for our District.
+We welcome your involvement in the foundation’s mission of funding teachers in a variety of ways: donating to the Teacher Fund annual campaign; volunteering for one of our special events or delivering yard signs; attending our annual Culinary Celebration event, or serving as a community advocate or ambassador for our District.